kyle-litton/RedditFy/README.md

 This was done using a combination of the BeautifulSoup4 library, as well as Spotipy library.

+# r/HipHopHeads

+You can follow the playlist [HERE](https://open.spotify.com/user/99kylel/playlist/6L13eWId1qkQibMJLKAcI5?si=REKHH4FuRYiaqOt4FBsbSA).

 # Whats Next?

-I plan on replicating this for other music subreddits that I use such as r/hiphopheads.
+I plan on replicating this for other music subreddits.

-I also would like to make an updated version in which there is a limit of 100 songs at a time in the playlist and removes old songs once the limit is reached, this will allow the playlist to be navigated much more easily.
+I am going to see how adding albums works.
+I may change it so only singles get added.